ln-komandur/Learn-AI-the-fun-way/README.md

 ## Learnings
 - AI does a cheerful bad job :-D
 - AI makes you feel drunk with power :-D
-- My prompts can produce tons of useless documentation :-D
+- Prompts can produce tons of useless documentation :-D
-- It might be good to prompt AI about the design and not stop at requirements alone :-|
+- It is good to prompt AI about the design and not stop at requirements alone :-|
 - ......
 - .......